sandra-calvo/smarthomes/README.md

 ### Step 1.
 Create a Node-RED application

 **Node-RED** is a visual tool for wiring the internet of things - connecting hardware devices, APIs and online services in a new and interesting way.
 Node-RED provides a browser-based flow editor that makes it easy to wire together flows using the wide range nodes in the palette.
-Flows can be then deployed to the runtime in a single-click.
+Flows can be then deployed to the runtime in a single click.

 In a browser navigate to https://bluemix.net
-Select '_LOG IN_' then enter your log in information and press 'SIGN IN'.
+Select '_LOG IN_' then enter your login information and press 'SIGN IN'.
 You should see your dashboard.
 Select the '_CATALOG_' view.
 ![](/images/App1.png?raw=true)
 Locate the Node-RED starter service, under Starter Kit, and click on it.

 <img src="/images/App2.png" width="30%" height="30%">

 Enter a name for your application, for example: *mysmarthome* (host will automatically be completed).
-The host name must be unique on IBM Cloud, so please if you use the example name add your initials or a number.
+The hostname must be unique on IBM Cloud, so please if you use the example name add your initials or a number.
 Be creative and try to make a unique name then click '_CREATE_'.

 <img src="/images/App3.png" width="100%" height="100%">

 Your application is now staging and will be up and running in a short while.
 Click 'OVERVIEW' to see information about your application.
 The application will be ready in a couple of minutes.
-If you want to check the progeress click on the  _LOGS_  icon on the left side menu.
+If you want to check the progress click on the  _LOGS_  icon on the left side menu.
 Go back to _Overview_ tab to see your app dashboard.

 <img src="/images/App3b.png" width="20%" height="20%">